 Writing table:

 Students were given the choice of 3 coloured sheets with translations on.
-Here are the sheets I gave them:

 Listening table:

-At the end of the lesson I put the objectives back up on the board and asked them to translate the sentence underneath the target they chose at the start.
+start.
 Then I asked 3 of them to share their answers.
-The level 3 and 4 students got it but the level 5 struggled with the future tense part so I need to go over that a bit more with them.
+The level 3 and 4 students got it but the level 5 struggled with the future tense part so I need to go over that

 Thursday 19 June 2014